 It is important that you follow a meal plan during the second trimester of pregnancy so that your baby gets the required nutrients in the right proportion and weight gain is on track.

-Sometimes a single food can be a source of multiple nutrients; hence you may find the same food recommended for one trimester for a particular nutrient and the same one recommended for another in a different trimester.
+Sometimes, a single food can be a source of multiple nutrients; hence you may continue having the same food that was recommended for the first trimester as the nutrients would be beneficial for your health in the second trimester, too.

 All through this time, you should keep yourself hydrated.
-The caffeine intake during pregnancy should be limited.
+Also, caffeine intake during pregnancy should be limited.

 Meal Plan Sample

 |Breakfast||2 servings of grain, 1 serving of fruit, 1 oz of meat/beans, and 1 cup milk.

 Sample breakfast – 2 oz wholegrain bagel toasted and 1 teaspoon margarine and scrambled egg, 1 cup cantaloupe and 1 cup of milk (non-fat).

 During pregnancy, you will need between 1000-3000 mg of calcium daily with dairy in most meals.

 |Lunch||2 servings of grain, 1 cup green leafy vegetables, 1 cup fruit, 1 serving milk and 2 oz of meat/beans.

 Sample lunch – A roast beef (2 oz) sandwich made with whole wheat bread, 1 teaspoon mayonnaise, tomato and lettuce.
 You may also have 1 cup baby carrots, fresh orange and 1 cup non-fat milk.